A college degree is one signal.

 Instead of only listing a military title, explain the work:

-Use Veteran Career Resources, Veteran Remote Jobs, and Defense Contractor Careers if your background connects to contracting, security, aviation, logistics, or operations.
+Use Veteran Career Resources, Veteran Remote Jobs, Defense Contractor Careers, Remote Job Filters for Veterans, and Companies Hiring Veterans for Overseas Contracting if your background connects to contracting, security, aviation, logistics, or operations.

 Military spouses need portable work.